-With over 20 years of experience as a Production Designer, Gary Kordan has strengthened many television series through his distinct creative vision.
+With over 25 years of experience as a Production Designer, Gary Kordan has strengthened many scripted and variety series through his distinct creative vision.

-Gary is a member of the Television Academy Peer Group Executive Committee for Production Design and resides in Los Angeles with his photographer wife, two dogs, and a closet full of black clothes.
+Gary is a member of the Art Directors Guild Local 800, a Daytime Emmy Judge, a member of the Television Academy Peer Group Executive Committee and resides in Los Angeles with his photographer wife, Justine Ungaro.
+Together they own a creative soundstage in Los Angeles called Stu., live with two dogs, Simon & Daphne (named prior to Bridgerton) and have a closet full of black clothes.